A-H4NU/SortVisualization/README.md

 This is a sort visualization project done as a part of assignments of data structure course of KSA.

-With this program, you can visualize
+With this program, you can visualize sort algorithms in various ways.

 ## Supported Sort Algorithms
 - Bubble Sort